Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/resolution.120230101.md

 intense

-inks can change colour as they dry; expert opinion i need to add this to my personal docommentation, the next ttime i update it; this is like safety + performance + productivity maybe @piet maybe @quine; i should finish the one i started, and put it on radical, but i think i should keep my flag out of my personal docommentation until the ttime is right on the money
+inks can change colour as they dry; expert opinion i need to add this to my personal docommentation, the next ttime i update it; this is like safety + performance + productivity #tsic(n)bd maybe @piet maybe @quine; i should finish the one i started, and put it on radical, but i think i should keep my flag out of my personal docommentation until the ttime is right on the money